Previously at the ICA - Exhibitions

 Sign up to our mailing list for invitations to private views.

 Whose Gaze Is It Anyway? is an exhibition that looks at the history of Arab pop culture through printed matter – posters, notebooks, diaries and book covers, as well as through film and video.
 The inspiration behind this display began with the archive of Abboudi Bou Jaoudeh - a prolific collector whose underground treasure trove located in Beirut holds one of the vastest collections of Arab film memorabilia, from rare Arab film posters to cultural magazines published from the 1930s to the present day.

-At The Phoenix rare film posters from the archive will be displayed, alongside a newly commissioned work by Sophia Al-Maria who presents an imaginary poster and sketchbook for her unmade film, Beretta - a rape-revenge thriller set in Cairo, which she has been attempting to produce over the past three years.
+At the ICA, rare film posters from the archive will be presented in Britain for the first time.
+These precious works from a golden age sit alongside a newly commissioned work by Sophia Al-Maria who presents an imaginary poster and sketchbook for her unmade film, Beretta, a rape-revenge thriller set in Cairo, which she has been attempting to produce over the past three years.

 Also from Bou Jaoudeh’s archive is a specially curated selection of historic publications curated by Beirut and Amsterdam-based artist Mounira Al-Solh.

 These works are bookended by an exploration into different forms of cultural iconography.
 Maha Maamoun presents Domestic Tourism II (2009), a film that seeks to challenge how the image of the Egyptian pyramids has been used by the world’s tourist industry.
 Reworking historic film footage in which the pyramids are featured as part of the backdrop, Maamoun’s work reveals how the pyramids have acted as a nostalgic symbol for a flawed modern country.